 Alongside her collaboration with Harley, Alex also worked with fellow neuroscientist Rachel Bedder and artist Alban Low (who designed the original postcards) to create another of the Dear World Project artworks.
 This piece, Sort Circuit, was based on an analysis of the labels and themes from the postcards by using machine learning.
 Alex led this analysis process, and the final artwork became the centrepiece of the exhibition, with huge amounts of positive feedback.

-One visitor said: “The categorising of data was fascinating …. and also how you could take the temperature of a community (without using an online survey)….
-I thought it was the viewer’s ability to read and interact with the cards which would be valuable for others if we are to build empathy and awareness around mental illness or just states of minds on certain days or after unforeseen experiences”.
+“The categorising of data was fascinating …. and also how you could take the temperature of a community (without using an online survey)….
+I thought it was the viewer’s ability to read and interact with the cards which would be valuable for others if we are to build empathy and awareness around mental illness or just states of minds on certain days or after unforeseen experiences”

 Alex’s supervisor commented that she ‘brought the public in’ to the core theme of her PhD research and that this reflects her commitment to producing ‘neuroscience that really matters to people’.